Playing Poker with BTC, Etherum and other crypto is simple.

-We recognize that the privacy and security we provide is very important for our users, and with Bitcoin Poker, personal information commonly required in other payment methods such as credit cards or bank accounts, is not required.
+We recognize that the privacy and security we provide is very important for users, and with Bitcoin Poker, personal information commonly required in other payment methods such as credit cards or bank accounts, is not required.

 By removing the need for complex and time-consuming administration, Bitcoin Poker allows rapid deposits and then access to our poker tables.
 All you need to do is get your Bitcoin wallet address and attach it to your Bitcoin Poker account and you’re all set.